-You may have heard the Pagan Festival of Lupercalia is the origin of Valentine’s Day.
-You might also recall one of the pivotal scenes in Shakespeare’s Julius Caesar involving Caesar refusing the crown offered to him by Marc Antony during the festival of Lupercalia.
+You may have heard the Pagan Festival of Lupercalia 2024 is the origin of Valentine’s Day.
+You might also recall a pivotal scene in Shakespeare’s Julius Caesar where Caesar refuses the crown offered to him by Marc Antony during the holiday of Lupercalia.

 So, what is Lupercalia?
-Let’s take a look at this Roman Pagan festival, its origins, traditions, and bloody sacrifices.
+I will break down this Roman Pagan festival’s history, traditions, and bloody sacrifices.

 What is Lupercalia?

-There is quite a bit of debate regarding many aspects of Lupercalia, with scholars having various stances regarding its origin, traditions, and influence.
+There’s some debate regarding Lupercalia, with many scholars having various stances regarding its origin, traditions, and influence.

 Lupercalia was a Roman festival symbolizing purification, fertility, and removing evil spirits.
 It can be traced back to at least the 6th century BC, and its name derives from the word lupus, meaning wolf.